Tjstock/swipe-navigation-card/README.md

 | `data`| object| **Required** | Any service data | Service data to include (e.g. `entity_id: media_player.receiver`)|

 ### Example
-Although no config validations exist, currently all `swipe_actions` and `button_actions` configurations are required but may become optional in the future.
+Currently all `swipe_actions` and `button_actions` configurations are required but may become optional in the future.

-NOTE: Using the new built in [Xbox Integration](https://www.home-assistant.io/integrations/xbox/) should work just fine.
-I was just using a harmony hub before the integration came out.
+NOTE: Using home assistants [Xbox Integration](https://www.home-assistant.io/integrations/xbox/) will also work!
+I was just using my harmony hub prior to integration's release.

 ```yaml
 type: 'custom:xbox-swipe-navigation-card'